nd7141/AWE/Readme.md

 docker pull gcr.io/tensorflow/tensorflow
 ```

 After that you need to build a Dockerfile.
+You should have in the current directory Dockerfile.
+To avoid compression of all the files under current directory, we recommend to create a separate folder for Dockerfile and navigate there.
 ```
 docker build -t awe-docker .
 ```